The Tom Cole Trophy Race

 Lap 5 was also to see the first car to be lapped; the flat rad Morgan of Mark Shears was going well but outclassed in performance terms in this company and he was completing his 4th lap just as the two leaders completed their 5th.
 During the following laps, the leaders lapped several other cars whilst Martin tried to hold Richard Wilson at bay but the Maserati driver was not to be denied and finally took the lead on lap 8.
 Richard Woolmer had shaken off his pursuers to hold down what became a rather lonely 3rd place, whilst Martin Corfield was up to 4th in the FNLMR, Stephen Bond having pitted his Lister Bristol at the end of lap 7 for his compulsory stop.
 In fact, as well as Stephen, a number of others took their stop at the end of that lap - Paul Chase- Gardner in the Aston DB2, Justin Beckett in his AC Ace and, Alan House in his Morgan Plus 4.

 Although the Maserati was ahead, the HWM hung on well, and Martin drove his socks off to hold the gap to less than 3 seconds.
 They were both well clear of Richard Woolmer in the entertaining handful that was the HWM Cadillac, the gap to the HWM Jaguar ahead of him was up to half a minute by the time he pitted at the end of lap 9, but well clear of Martyn Corfield in the FNLMR.
 Martyn still had Stephen Bond's Lister Bristol for company but as noted above, Stephen pitted first with Martyn going in on the following lap and handing over to E Williams.
 When they were both up to full speed the Lister was ahead and consistently lapping about a second quicker and drawing away.
 By this time many of the cars had either stopped or were about to, and as usual, as well as breaking up battles, the race became harder to follow, but the two frontrunners charged on without stopping until well into the second half of the race.
-On lap 11, the leader outbraked himself slightly going to Brooklands, the Maserati running in deep, and whilst Richard recovered it quickly the almost 3 second gap to Martin in the HWM was halved and it was down to 1.4 at the end of that lap.
+On lap 11, the leader outbraked himself slightly going into Brooklands, the Maserati running in deep, and whilst Richard recovered it quickly the almost 3 second gap to Martin in the HWM was halved and it was down to 1.4 at the end of that lap.
 By this time everyone else had been lapped at least once, and some of those who had stopped already were two laps down.
-Having not yet stopped, David Brazell had his C-type Jaguar up to 3rd at this point, only briefly, as Tim Pearce emerged from his pit stop ahead of the Jaguar on lap 12.
+Having not yet stopped, David Brazell had his C-type Jaguar up to 3rd at this point, but only briefly, as Tim Pearce emerged from his pit stop ahead of the Jaguar on lap 12.
 Tim was shortly to become embroiled in a great battle with Brian Arculus in the Lotus Elite, which was to take them to the flag.
 Jim Campbell was next up, his Austin Healey 100/4 in 5th with the Allard just 4 seconds behind but neither had yet stopped.
 Richard Woolmer was back up to 6th and would reclaim 3rd once all stops had been completed.

 To be continued